-Note that typeId must be unique because Hazelcast will use it to look up the StreamSerializer while it deserializes the object.
-The last required step is to register the StreamSerializer to the Configuration.
+Note that typeId must be unique because Hazelcast will use it to look up the StreamSerializer while it describines the object.
+The last required step is to register the StreamSerializer in your Hazelcast configuration.
 Below are the programmatic and declarative configurations for this step.